-Price: One year of access to all the Elementorism templates for $49.
-Or, you can get Elementorism and all of CSSIgniter's other themes and plugins as part of the $79 Developer Club.
+Price: One year of access to all the Elementorism templates costs $49.
+Or, you can get Elementorism and all of CSSIgniter’s other themes and plugins as part of the Developer Club for $79 yearly.

 The Landing Factory sells a huge collection of landing page templates for Elementor Pro.